batter/s3_cors_fileupload/README.md

     bundle exec rails g s3_cors_fileupload:install --template-language=haml

-If you don't want to generate a migration (for instance if you've already run the install generator in the past), you can pass in an options `--skip-migration` like so:
+If you don't want to generate a migration (for instance if you've already run the install generator in the past), you can pass in `--skip-migration` like so:

     bundle exec rails g s3_cors_fileupload:install --skip-migration